adeeweller/adeeweller.github.io/_pages/about.md

 **Welcome!**

 I am a Ph.D. candidate in the [Department of Political Science](http://polisci.emory.edu/home/index.html) at [Emory University](https://www.emory.edu/home/index.html).
+In Fall 2026, I will join the [Department of Political Science](https://polisci.la.psu.edu/) at [The Pennsylvania State University](https://www.psu.edu/) as an Assistant Professor.

 My research examines how states govern through violence and non-state intermediaries, with a focus on criminal groups, militias, and other armed actors.
 I study how these relationships shape state capacity, democratic accountability, and civilian security across both historical and contemporary contexts.